alamos-gmbh/fe2-docker/README.md

 5. adjust all variables in config.env
 6. docker-compose up (-d)

+:warning: Do not forget to change the password of the Admin account.
+This is the first thing to do upon first login to the web interface :warning:

 ## SSL Configuration

 SSL encryption can be enabled by changing the variable CERTBOT_ENABLED (false|true) inside `config.env`